 Flower Children, Swinging London

-The evening at the BFI is introduced by Nicole Brenez, Curator of Avant Garde Film at the Cinemateque Francaise, Paris; she is clearly enchanted by and passionate about Anthony’s work as a film maker of this period, moreover she suggests that he is somewhat overlooked here in the UK.
+The evening at the BFI was introduced by Nicole Brenez, Curator of Avant Garde Film at the Cinemateque Francaise, Paris; she was clearly enchanted by and passionate about Anthony’s work as a film maker of this period, moreover she suggests that he is somewhat overlooked here in the UK.

 With a soundtrack of See Emily Play the second film mentioned above is introduced: Iggy the Eskimo Girl, made in 1966.
 It could ostensibly be described as an early music video.
 The film stars Syd Barrett’s girlfriend, the captivating and beautiful Iggy Rose who, as the programme notes say, “playfully cavorts round London”.
 Snapshots of her explode with a powerful energy as she poses and flirts with the camera and trips along barefoot through leaves as the sun glints down, framed by the buses and trees around Russell Square.
 She embodies the idea of the 1960s free spirit.

-San Francisco is a psychedelic explosion of iconic imagery seen from the perspective of an Englishman exploring a new, vibrant and, at the time, troubled, nation: anti-Vietnam protest rallies are an important part of the content, as are shots of the vibrant counterculture.
+The film San Francisco is a psychedelic explosion of iconic imagery seen from the perspective of an Englishman exploring a new, vibrant and, at the time, troubled, nation: anti-Vietnam protest rallies are an important part of the content, as are shots of the vibrant counterculture.
 Layer upon layer of images assault the eye.
-The soundtrack is a powerful unreleased version of Pink Floyd’s Interstellar Overdrive and, at around the mid-way mark, features tantalising glimpses of a disarmingly youthful Pink Floyd in performance.
+The soundtrack is a powerful unreleased version of Pink Floyd’s Interstellar Overdrive and, at around the mid-way mark, features tantalising glimpses of the disarmingly youthful Pink Floyd members in performance.

 Earlier at the BFI, I happened to meet the well-known film maker and critic Tony Sloman, who was involved in the editing of the original version of the film, and is credited in the programme notes as Assembly Editor.
 It was fascinating to hear about his early work with Pink Floyd.

-Anthony’s final film is a recent oeuvre, consisting of extra footage from San Francisco accompanied by a haunting soundtrack – songs from the era such as Canned Heat On the Road Again and and For What It’s Worth by Buffalo Springfield.
+Anthony’s final film is a recent oeuvre, consisting of extra footage from San Francisco, accompanied by a haunting soundtrack – songs from the era such as Canned Heat On the Road Again and For What It’s Worth by Buffalo Springfield.

-WHO: Flower Children in the Blinding Light: The 60s films of Anthony Stern
+Flower Children in the Blinding Light: The 60s films of Anthony Stern, BFI, SouthBank London